(1973)

 Overall: GOOD

-The second short feature from James Dearden was the seventeen-minute Panic, (literally "on the streets of London", sorry I could not resist), which would later be remade by Sean Ellis again as short in 2001 titled Left Turn.
-His to-date last short film, Dearden would follow this one up with his full-length debut Diversion which would likewise be remade as Fatal Attraction seven years later.
-Most likely based on an urban legend and utilizing the well-established and often effective premise of "picking up hitchhikers = scary", Panic cleverly has some misdirects as Dearden leads the viewer down one or two different roads, (pardon the slight pun), as to what creepy doings are indeed transpiring.
-That said, the final sequence is a bit foreseeable yet truth be told, it is also incredibly well done, bringing in more welcome and inconclusive supernatural elements that leave the viewer with a nice, creeped-out feeling.
-As is appropriate.
+The second short feature from James Dearden was the seventeen-minute Panic, (literally "on the streets of London", nyuck nyuck), which would later be remade by Sean Ellis in 2001, again as short and titled Left Turn.
+Speaking of Dearden and speaking of remakes, he would follow this one up with the cold semi-thriller Diversion, which would likewise get turned into Fatal Attraction seven years later.
+Most likely based on an urban legend and utilizing the well-established and often effective premise of "picking up hitchhikers = scary", this one has some misdirects as Dearden leads the viewer down one or two different roads, (pardon the pun), as to what creepy doings are transpiring.
+That said, the final sequence is easily foreseeable, yet it is also well done, bringing in more welcome and inconclusive supernatural elements that leave the viewer with a nice creeped-out feeling, as is appropriate.

 No comments: